 13. Write a book.

 Once upon a time, the privilege of becoming a published author was reserved for elite writers.
-But nowadays you can self-publish a book in a week or two if you have something to say and you use a platform like Amazon.com.
+But nowadays you can easily learn how to self publish a book and then you can self-publish a book in a week or two if you have something to say and you use a platform like Amazon.com.
 Vanity publishing no longer carries a stigma.
 The digital age has given independent authors access to helpful tools and apps to produce perfection.
 But be warned!
 There's no automatic guarantee of a good product.
 You must produce a top quality, professional manuscript that has been properly formatted and carefully proofed.

 14. Solicit reviews.